The importance of refactoring in code readability

 end

-We even take advantage of the named arguments and the method naming in ruby to make the code more readable. so we can use the method like this:
+We even took advantage of named arguments and method naming in Ruby to make the code more readable, so we can use the method like this:

 # using the method